PyReine/Python-Library/README.md

-# Python-Library
+# Python functions
-This is a library of useful codes for Python
+This is a library of some useful fuctions for Python